itoffshore/ffmpegthumbnailer/README.md

 # ffmpegthumbnailer
-Lightweight video thumbnailer that can be used by file managers.
+FFmpegthumbnailer is a lightweight video thumbnailer that can be used by file managers to create thumbnails for your video files.
+The thumbnailer uses ffmpeg o decode frames from the video files, so supported videoformats depend on the configuration flags of ffmpeg.

+This thumbnailer was designed to be as fast and lightweight as possible.
+The only dependencies are ffmpeg and libpng.

-This is the sources from https://code.google.com/p/ffmpegthumbnailer packaged into a release so it can be used in Alpine Linux's Spacefm File Manager.
+This is the 2.0.9 sources from https://code.google.com/p/ffmpegthumbnailer packaged into a release so it can be used in http://ignorantguru.github.io/spacefm for http://alpinelinux.org (& perhaps be useful for other distributions).